Purvai – Warm Wind from the East

 This project will involve launching the first ever exhibition of the Mackenzie Collection in Stornoway the town of his birth.
 An Lanntair is working in partnership with Museum nan Eilean to deliver this and the exhibition will be a specially curated selection of Mackenzie Collection material on loan from the British Museum, British Library and the V&A.

-‘Collector Extraordinaire’ the exhibition is due to open on Friday 11th August in the Special Exhibitions gallery of Museum nan Eilean and run until 18th November 2017.
+‘Collector Extraordinaire’ the exhibition is due to open to the public on Saturday 12 August in the Special Exhibitions gallery of Museum nan Eilean and run until 18th November 2017.

 Purvai project has an ongoing creative arts exchange project from which specially commissioned artistic collaboration of new and inspiring world class performances will inform the festival programme.
 Performances that will see the confluence of Gaelic psalm, Indian rag, ceol mor melodies and archive imagery from the Mackenzie collection.